Dungoler/N.I.-Project/README.md

 Posterior to this step, you should have a folder with the version name, in it you can choose the language you prefer to handle.
 Formats > A4 > Pure fonts; and select the parameters you think suits you.

 ### - Set usage
 #### [IMPORTANT: Measures will likely be off-set in your monitor, i highly recommend using a pencil to check if the measure is correct, if not the case, change the _V-position_ and _H-position_ of your monitor to get full accuracy.
 Don't know how?
-Your monitor should have a button somewhere to open a menu, this menu brings the ability to customize both values and more.]
+Your monitor should have a button somewhere to open a menu, this menu brings the ability to customize both values and more.
+Do this ONLY in case the button that adjust automaticly the resolution (Likely marked by the name of '_auto_') does not concile with the desired measurements.]

 For this example, i'm going to be using: "English > Formats > A4 > Pure fonts > Black > Normal lateral > No outline > 1 CM > Normal": **RIGHT**:
 ```